 Avoid close contact with people who are sick, as well as anyone coughing or sneezing.

 Wash your hands often.
 Also, use an alcohol-based hand cleaner if soap and water are unavailable.

 Use a tissue to cover a cough or sneeze, and then throw the tissue away.
 Alternatively, use the upper part of your sleeve.

 Also, avoid touching your eyes, nose, and mouth.

-Remember, these precautions are just as important for you as for your older family members.
-Finally, if you feel sick or have a fever.
-Stay home until the fever is gone for 24 hours (without having to take medicine to reduce it).
-Under these circumstances, if you’re sick, limit contact with others unless you need a friend or relative to bring you medication or other supplies.
-Maybe hire some help to care for a loved one if you are the only caregiver.
+Remember, these precautions are crucial for you as for your older family members.
+Finally, if you feel sick or have a fever, stay home until the fever is gone for 24 hours (without having to take medicine to reduce it); under these circumstances, if you’re sick, limit contact with others unless you need a friend or relative to bring you medication or other supplies.
+Maybe hire help to care for a loved one if you are the only caregiver.

 If you or your loved one has symptoms

 The first thing to remember, call the doctor as soon as possible.
 As a result, take an antiviral drug immediately.
-Important to realize, these work best if taken soon after symptoms begin. a point often overlooked, ask the doctor what symptoms require going to the ER. stay home (except to get medical care).
-Also, limit contact with others until symptom-free for 24 hours.
-Sleep, and drink fluids.
+N necessary to realize these work best if taken soon after symptoms begin.
+A point often overlooked is asking the doctor what symptoms require going to the ER.
+Stay home (except to get medical care).
+Also, limit contact with others until symptom-free for 24 hours—sleep and drink fluids.
 Broth, water, juice, and other noncaffeinated drinks are best.
 Get extra support.
 Have someone stop by daily.
 Good self-care is difficult when you are not feeling good.
-Another key point is, that a fresh perspective and an extra pair of hands are important.
+Another critical point is that a fresh perspective and an extra pair of hands are essential.